rESIDENCY: Raglan, NZ

 The Sea and the Stones

-…in their resting place
+… in their resting place

 The Gorge and the Stones

-… and their journey to the sea
+… tumbling towards the sea

 Te Toto Gorge